toavinaandria/graphical_casino_holdem/README.md

 ### maingame.py
 This is the main file which contains the main game functions, logic and GUI.

+### tests.py
+This is the test file which contains unit tests for some of the functions and game logic to ensure they work and are not broken.

 ## Development Process
 If you are curious as to how I developed the program, this was my process, which you may find helpful if you are learning